 In typical direct form FIR filters, an input stream of samples is presented to one input of the multipliers in the DSP48E1 slices.
 The coefficients supply the other input to the multipliers.
-An adder tree is used to combine the outputs from many multipliers as shown in Figure 2-1.
+An adder tree is used to combine the outputs from many multipliers as shown in Figure 3-1.

-Figure 2-1: Traditional FIR Filter Adder Tree
+Figure 3-1: Traditional FIR Filter Adder Tree

 In traditional FPGAs, the fabric adders are usually the performance bottleneck.
 The number of adders needed and the associated routing depends on the size of the filter.
 The depth of the adder tree scales as the log2 of the number of taps in the filter.
-Using the adder tree structure shown in Figure 2-1 could also increase the cost, logic resources, and power.
+Using the adder tree structure shown in Figure 3-1 could also increase the cost, logic resources, and power.

-The CLB architecture in Virtex-6 devices improves the performance of the final adder tree carry chains by approximately 32%.
-The Virtex-6 FPGA CLB allows the use of both the 6LUT and the carry chain in the same slice to build an efficient ternary adder.
+The 7 series FPGA CLB allows the use of both the 6LUT and the carry chain in the same slice to build an efficient ternary adder.
 The 6LUT in the CLB functions as a dual 5LUT.
 The 5LUT is used as a 3:2 compressor to add three input values to produce two output values.
-The 3:2 compressor is shown in Figure 2-2.
+The 3:2 compressor is shown in Figure 3-2.

-Figure 2-2: Ternary Add/Sub with 3:2 Compressor
+Figure 3-2: Ternary Add/Sub with 3:2 Compressor

-The dual 5LUT configured as a 3:2 compressor in combination with the 2-input carry cascade adder adds three N-bit numbers to produce one N+2 bit output, as shown in the Figure 2-3, by vertically stacking the required number of slices.
+The dual 5LUT configured as a 3:2 compressor in combination with the 2-input carry cascade adder adds three N-bit numbers to produce one N+2 bit output, as shown in the Figure 3-3, by vertically stacking the required number of slices.